fullmetaltac/interview-notes/devops/git.md

 puts "Hello, #{name}!"
 ```
 You are now on the main branch.
-You can tell because the hello.rb file doesn’t use the `Greeter` class.
+You can tell because the hello.rb file doesn't use the `Greeter` class.

 **Switch Back to the Greet Branch.**